 The deep snows of winter have pushed Yellowstone’s iconic wildlife down out of the mountains and onto the wintering grounds of the Lamar Valley and the Northern Range.
 Thousands of elk and bison, along with moose, big horn sheep, white-tailed and mule deer and pronghorn have filtered out of the higher mountains of the Greater Yellowstone Ecosystem and have concentrated in the lower valleys and grasslands where there is less snow and less extreme temperatures.
 Winter can be tough on these grazing animals, and partially because of that, this is where Yellowstone’s wolves and other carnivores thrive.
 Come and explore the unparalleled beauty and wildlife watching opportunities of Yellowstone National Park with experienced local naturalist guides during the most beautiful and dramatic time of the year: winter.
 Winter is the season of the wolves, and wolves are our specialty.

 This all-inclusive tour package is the ultimate way to experience the wild magic of Yellowstone National Park.
-Breakfasts and lunches will be catered by a local cafe and enjoyed picnic-style out in the park, overlooking one of our favorite vistas in Yellowstone.
+Breakfasts and lunches are provided by a locally owned eatery and enjoyed picnic-style out in the park, overlooking one of our favorite vistas in Yellowstone.
 After a full day experiencing the wonders of Yellowstone’s Northern Range, you will be treated to a pre-dinner presentation by a local wildlife biologist, naturalist, and/or storyteller to discover insider insights into the lives, behaviors, and ecology of the wildlife that call Yellowstone home.
 Dinners will be enjoyed at the delightful Wonderland Cafe, a boutique gallery style local eatery and a favorite of local artists, researchers, and residents.